hectorhuertas/.dotfiles/README.md

   * Modify the desired file under ~/.dotfiles/dotfiles
   * Commit the changes to the github repository
 * Adding new configurations:
-  * Copy the new configuration file/s into ~/.dotfiles/dotfiles
+  * Create the new configuration file/s inside ~/.dotfiles/dotfiles
-  * Update setup.sh with the installation process
+  * Update setup.sh with the installation process for the new file

 ## #2 Personal configurations for utilities

-This project involves setting up an awesome personal system environment by building awesome configurations for awesome UNIX utilities.
-The ultimate goal is having an amazing, ultra-productive system & workflow.
+This project involves setting up a personal system environment by building awesome configurations for awesome UNIX utilities.
+The ultimate goal is having a productive system & workflow.

 ### Philosophy
 * Focus on improving productivity